bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 Since release 16.9, React throws a warning when using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
 You've hopefully converted these methods into safer alternatives by now (if you didn't, you should at least add an "UNSAFE_" prefix).
 StrictMode can help you identify unsafe lifecycle methods in your own code and third-party libraries and also suggests alternative methods.

-### Unexpected side effects
+### Unexpected side-effects

-In Concurrent Mode, React may trigger a render lifecycle more than once
+In Concurrent Mode, React may trigger the `render` method multiple times before actually committing the changes (e.g. changing the DOM).
+Therefore, it is important that this method doesn't contain side-effects which can lead to memory leaks and invalid state.
+StrictMode can't detect those side-effects automatically, but uses another trick – the methods `constructor`, `render`, `setState` and `getDerivedStateFromProps` are all invoked twice.

 Side effects (such as fetching data from a server, changing the DOM, etc.) that may cause trouble can't be detected automatically by StrictMode.

-The methods `constructor`, `render`, `setState` and `getDerivedStateFromProps` are all invoked twice to make